Seeking Inclusion Advisory Council Members

 - Basic digital literacy, computer skills sufficient to perform the essential duties

-Interested parties should complete the application form.
-Completed applications must be submitted by April 10, 2018 at 5:00 p.m. via e-mail to firstname.lastname@example.org or in person at 6300 SW Nicol Road, Lower Fariss Hall, Portland, Oregon 97223.
+Interested parties should complete the application form or submit a hard copy form in person at 6300 SW Nicol Road, Lower Fariss Hall, Portland, Oregon 97223 by 5:00 p.m. on April 10, 2018.
 No phone calls please.

 Oregon Episcopal School does not discriminate in its appointment to advisory boards on the basis of race, color, religion, gender (including gender identity or expression), disability, national or ethnic origin, age, sexual orientation, marital status, genetic information, or other legally protected characteristic or status.